-6 Abstract
+Abstract

-8 Dilla Zuriya has a suitable agro-climatic condition for production of horticultural crops.
-There are 9 ample garden mango trees in Dilla zuriya at farmer's holdings.
-The livelihood of most of these 10 farmers is highly supplemented by the sale of mango fruits and other horticultural.
+Dilla Zuriya has a suitable agro-climatic condition for production of horticultural crops.
+There are ample garden mango trees in Dilla zuriya at farmer's holdings.
+The livelihood of most of these farmers is highly supplemented by the sale of mango fruits and other horticultural.
 The objective of this study is to analysis value chain of mango in Dilla Zuriya district.
-The analysis of sub 11 sector was done to identify general constraints and causes of the main problem.
-Information for 12 the analysis of sub sector was gathered through a desk study from a wide range of secondary 13 14 sources.
-In addition to reliance on personal experience as a player in the sector, there was also personal communication by email to agricultural officer in the district.
-After reviewing existing 15 16 data, contextual factors surrounding Mango value chain were identified.
-The analysis of gathered information done using different analytical tools i.e. PESTEC, chain map, problem tree 17 18 and SWOT.
-Dilla zuriya smallholder farmers earn less income from mango production because of post-harvest losses, low price of mango and low productivity that results in limited capital to 19 improve their farm and low living standard.
-The yield is low as compared to other mango 20 growing areas in Ethiopia.
-Most farmers are using poor harvest and post-harvest handling 21 practices due to lack of awareness and lack post-harvest handling technologies.
-In addition, 22 23 they are having limited access to central market.
-These problems are not caused because of a 24 single actor.
-Solving these problems need collaboration between different stakeholders in the 25 chain.
-Therefore, stakeholders must work hand in hand to improve the smallholder farmers' 26 income and sub sector in the district.
-27 Key words: Mango Value chain, production challenges and opportunities
+The analysis of sub sector was done to identify general constraints and causes of the main problem.
+Information for the analysis of sub sector was gathered through an interview with agricultural officer of the district and desk study from a wide range of secondary sources.
+The analysis of gathered information done using value chain analysis and presented by chain map, PESTEC, SWOT and problem tree.
+Contextual factors surrounding Mango value chain were identified by the analysis.
+Dilla zuriya smallholder farmers earn less income from mango production because of postharvest losses, low price of mango and low productivity that results in limited capital to improve their farm and low living standard.
+The yield is low as compared to other mango growing areas in Ethiopia.
+Most farmers are using poor harvest and post-harvest handling practices due to lack of awareness and lack post-harvest handling technologies.
+In addition, they are having limited access to central market.
+These problems are not caused because of a single actor.
+Solving these problems need collaboration between different stakeholders in the chain.
+Therefore, stakeholders must work hand in hand to improve the smallholder farmers' income and sub sector in the district.

+Key words: Mango Value chain, production challenges and opportunities

-29 1.
-Introduction
+1. Introduction

-The fruit production in Ethiopia has been small compared to other crops but it has a great 31 32 potential since the climate is favorable for many horticulture products.
-According to Humble and 33 Reneby (2014) the mango industry in Ethiopia is in its infant stage.
-However, mango is grown in many parts, mainly in the west and east of Oromia, SNNPR, Benshangul and Amhara regions 34 35 (Hussena and Yimerba, 2013).
-Mangoes contributed about 12.61% of the area allocated for fruit production and took up 12.78% of fruit production in comparison to other fruits growing in the 36 country and the annual consumption of mango by the processing plant at full production 37 capacity is 8.6 tones which are only 1.8% of the current production of mango (Elias, 2007).
-38
+The fruit production in Ethiopia has been small compared to other crops but it has a great potential since the climate is favorable for many horticulture products.
+According to Humble and Reneby (2014) the mango industry in Ethiopia is in its infant stage.
+However, mango is grown in many parts, mainly in the west and east of Oromia, SNNPR, Benshangul and Amhara regions (Hussena and Yimerba, 2013).
+Mangoes contributed about 12.61% of the area allocated for fruit production and took up 12.78% of fruit production in comparison to other fruits growing in the country and the annual consumption of mango by the processing plant at full production capacity is 8.6 tones which are only 1.8% of the current production of mango (Elias, 2007).